Where to Discuss?

 Preface

-Goal: Merging multiple CSVs using Python Macro with UNO library.
+Goal: Merging multiple CSVs into a workbook using a Python macro with the UNO library.

-Before we study the code in formatter class, we need to merge the example data above into a workbook.
-We are going to merge these example CSVs into one workbook using macro.
+Before diving into the code for the formatter class, we first need to merge the example data into a single workbook.
+In this section, we’ll use a macro to combine the example CSV files into one workbook.

-1. Using Directory: The simpler case would be using directory as example.
+1. Using a Directory: The simpler option is to use a directory as the source.

-2. Using Config: Real world case require more control, such as using TOML config.
+2. Using a Config: In real-world scenarios, more control is often needed, such as using a TOML configuration.

 Reference

-We can load CSV manually into a Calc sheet using LibreOffice, but to automate this we need this one trick.
+While we can manually load CSV files into a Calc sheet using LibreOffice, automating this process requires a simple trick.

-You can read the detail on that link above.
+You can read the full details on that page.

 Manual Loading

-Normally, we can load CSV from file manager, and get this libreoffice dialog.
+Normally, you can load CSV files directly from the file manager, and LibreOffice will show this dialog:

 Merge CSV: Manual Loading: Dialog

-So how exactly we can load CSV using macro?
-Sure we should avoid dialog, especially when you have dozens of CSVs
+But how do we load CSV files using a macro?
+We should avoid the dialog, especially when dealing with dozens of CSV files.

 1: CSV Importer: By Directory

-The simpler case would be using directory as example.
+The simpler case would be to use a directory as the source.

 Macro Skeleton